yuyq96/D-TDNN/README.md

 ### What's New ⚠️

+- [2021-02-14] We add an `impl` option in [TimeDelay](https://github.com/yuyq96/D-TDNN/blob/cbc4a6425687e31b52b694e14d72d6889e52a95b/model/layers.py#L59), now you can choose:
+  - 'conv': implement TDNN by F.conv1d.
+  - 'linear': implement TDNN by F.unfold and F.linear.

+  Check this [commit](https://github.com/yuyq96/D-TDNN/commit/cbc4a6425687e31b52b694e14d72d6889e52a95b) for more information.
+Note the pre-trained models of 'conv' have not been uploaded yet.

-- [2021-02-04] TDNN in this repo is slower than nn.Conv1d, but we adopted it because:
+- ~~[2021-02-04] TDNN in this repo is slower than nn.Conv1d, but we adopted it because:~~
-  - TDNN in this repo was also used in creating F-TDNN models which are not perfectly supported by nn.Conv1d (asymmetric paddings).
+  - ~~TDNN in this repo was also used to create F-TDNN models that are not perfectly supported by nn.Conv1d (asymmetric paddings).~~
-  - nn.Conv1d(dilation>1, bias=True) is slow in training.
+  - ~~nn.Conv1d(dilation>1, bias=True) is slow in training.~~

-  However, we do not use F-TDNN here and we always set bias=False in D-TDNN.
-So, we are considering upload a new version of TDNN soon.
+  ~~However, we do not use F-TDNN here, and we always set bias=False in D-TDNN.
+So, we are considering uploading a new version of TDNN soon.~~

 - [2021-02-01] Our new paper is accepted by ICASSP 2021.